 A. Describe the school's plan for transportation, including any plans for contracting services.
-Your plan should discuss, to the greatest extent possible, the issues relevant to the school's transportation plans.7
+Your plan should discuss, to the greatest extent possible, the issues relevant to the school's transportation plans.4

-School's plan for transportation, including any plans for contracting services, will be pursuant to Florida's Charter School Legislation and consistent with the requirements subpart I.E. of Chapter 1006 and 1012.45, F.S.
+4 The charter school and the sponsor shall cooperate in making arrangements that ensure that transportation is not a barrier to equal access for all students residing within a reasonable distance of the charter school as determined in its charter.
+(Section 1002.33(20)(c), Florida Statutes) School's plan for transportation, including any plans for contracting services, will be pursuant to Florida's Charter School Legislation and consistent with the requirements subpart I.E. of Chapter 1006 and 1012.45, F.S.
 The School transportation plan will abide by applicable district, state, and federal rules and regulations.
 Accordingly, the School will ensure that transportation is not a barrier to equal access within a reasonable distance of the School, as required by section 1002.33, F.S.
 The School's plan for providing reasonable and equitable transportation opportunities for all students is as follows: